Contextual Scenario Generation for Two-Stage Stochastic Programming: Introduction

 \subsection{Contributions}

 The main contributions of this work are as follows:

-\begin{itemize} \itemsep{-0.0em} \item This work presents the first framework for solving two-stage stochastic programs in a contextual setting by learning a mapping to a set of surrogate scenarios from the context available to the decision maker.
-We propose a distributional approach that aims to produce surrogate scenarios that mimic the true conditional distribution, followed by a problem-driven approach that considers the cost of the first-stage solution obtained via solving \ref{eq:2SP-SAA} on the surrogate scenarios. \item The proposed methodology makes minimal assumptions about the structure of the 2SP and loosely only requires Assumptions \ref{a1}-\ref{a3}.

-\item Computational experiments are performed using four application problems to demonstrate the proposed methodology's ability to produce high-quality solutions in various application domains with differing problem structures.
+\begin{itemize} \itemsep{-0.0em} \item While others consider contextual 2SPs, this work presents the first framework for solving 2SPs in a contextual setting that proceeds by learning a mapping to a set of surrogate scenarios from the context available to the decision-maker.
+We propose a distributional approach that produces surrogate scenarios that mimic the true conditional distribution, followed by a problem-driven approach that considers the cost of the first-stage solution obtained by solving \eqref{eq:2SP-SAA} on the surrogate scenarios. \item The proposed methodology makes minimal assumptions about the structure of the 2SP and only requires Assumptions \ref{a1}--\ref{a3}. \item We provide finite-sample performance bounds that guarantee, with high probability, the out-of-sample performance of the proposed approaches.
+For the problem-driven approach we focus on the class of linear 2SPs restricted to right-hand-side uncertainty, complete recourse, and dual-feasibility for the recourse problem. \item Computational experiments are performed using four application problems to demonstrate the proposed methodology's ability to produce high-quality solutions in various application domains with differing problem structures.
 We illustrate the proposed approach using the newsvendor problem, CEP1, portfolio optimization, and a multidimensional newsvendor problem with customer-directed substitutions. \end{itemize}